jrenne/CR_Rcodes/README.md

 Some data in this package originate from the replication package of Bauer and Rudebusch (2023), and are licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) Public Domain Dedication.
 These data, used to produce Figure 6, were obtained from Michael Bauer´s [personal website](https://www.michaeldbauer.com/files/sdr/sdrs.csv) and are used here in accordance with the license.

-The CSV file included in this replication package contains data derived from an Excel file created by William Nordhaus and Lint Barrage.
+One csv file includes data derived from an Excel file created by William Nordhaus and Lint Barrage.
+(It is used in Figure V.1 of the Supplemental Appendix; the series is indicated by "DICE2023".)
 The data and associated program are © DICE2023-Excel-b-4-3-10-v18.3, with copyrights held by William Nordhaus and Lint Barrage.
 The owners provide free and open access to the program.
 Commercial users must obtain permission for use in its original form or with changes from the copyright holder.

 ### Details on each Data Source